Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits launching or landing any airplane, helicopter, parachute, hang glider, hot-air balloon, or other aviation machine (including drones) in any city park without written permission from the Recreation and Park Department.
-Predates modern drones but enforced against them under catch-all language.
+Prohibits launching or landing any airplane, helicopter, drone, or other aviation machine in any city park without written permission from the Recreation and Park Department.

 Restrictions